Paul Revere's midnight ride: Ride

 Riding through present-day Somerville, Medford, and Arlington, Revere warned patriots along his route, many of whom set out on horseback to deliver warnings of their own.
 By the end of the night there were probably as many as 40 riders throughout Middlesex County carrying the news of the army's advance.
-Revere did not shout the phrase later attributed to him ("The British are coming!"): his mission depended on secrecy, the countryside was filled with British army patrols, and most of the Massachusetts colonists (who were predominantly English in ethnic origin) still considered themselves British.
+Revere did not shout the phrase later attributed to him, "The British are coming!": his mission depended on secrecy, the countryside was filled with British patrols, and most of the colonists in Massachusetts, who were predominantly of English descent, still considered themselves British.

 Revere's warning, according to eyewitness accounts of the ride and Revere's own descriptions, was "The Regulars are coming out."
+According to his own account, Revere narrowly escaped capture in present-day Somerville near the displayed corpse of a slave, a local landmark.
+This was "After I had passed Charlestown Neck, & got nearly opposite where Mark was hung in chains."
+Mark was an enslaved Bostonian who was convicted of petit treason in 1755, the penalty for which was to be dragged and hanged, after which his body was gibbeted for decades, such that Revere still used the site of Mark's body as a reference point in 1798.

-According to his own account, Revere narrowly escaped capture in present-day Somerville near the displayed corpse of a local slave, a local landmark.
-Revere continued on and arrived in Lexington around midnight, with Dawes arriving about a half-hour later.
-They met with Samuel Adams and John Hancock, who were spending the night with Hancock's relatives (in what is now called the Hancock–Clarke House), and they spent a great deal of time discussing plans of action upon receiving the news.
+Revere continued on and arrived in Lexington around midnight, with Dawes, who had ridden from the south, near Boston Neck, arriving about a half-hour later.
+They met with Samuel Adams and John Hancock, who were spending the night with Hancock's relatives, in what is now called the Hancock–Clarke House, and they spent a great deal of time discussing plans of action upon receiving the news.
 They believed that the forces leaving the city were too large for the sole task of arresting two men and that Concord was the main target.
 The Lexington men dispatched riders to the surrounding towns, and Revere and Dawes continued along the road to Concord accompanied by Samuel Prescott, a doctor who happened to be in Lexington "returning from a lady friend's house at the awkward hour of 1 a.m."